Brother MFC-J4335DW Printer Review

 Photo

-The Brother MFC-J4335DW is decent for photo printing.
-Colors look reasonably accurate, but you need to print in "High Quality"; otherwise, there's significant banding in color transitions.
-Photos appear grainy regardless of the settings you use.
-This print quality is fine for casual or at-home use but won't cut it for professional or enthusiast environments.
-On the bright side, the cost per print is very low for photo printing, and it supports a wide range of photo paper sizes.
+The Brother MFC-J4335DW is good for photo printing.
+Colors appear reasonably accurate, but you will need to use the "High Quality" setting for smoother color transitions.
+Photos still appear somewhat grainy regardless of the settings you use, but this print quality is fine for casual or at-home use.
+The cost per print is very low for photo printing, and the MFC-J4335DW supports a wide range of photo paper sizes.

 Pros